 Can I add an extra driver?
 What does it cost?

-In Kúkú Camper you won’t pay extra for additional drivers.
+In Kúkú Camper additional drivers are for FREE.
 We’d rather that you share the driving as sometimes you might get tired or would like to have a glass of wine or two with your fancy made dinner.
 So, you can add free extra drivers once you are here!

 What is included in campervan rental rates?